syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDiagram/Userhandle.md

 ![](Userhandle_images/Userhandle_img1.jpeg)

 ## Customizing user handle position
 User handle position can be moved or adjusted from its default position.
-The following code illustrates how to adjust the position using the “MoveBy” method.
+The following code shows how to adjust the position using the “MoveBy” method.
 {% tabs %}
 {% highlight c# %}
      //Define the user handle